 The oral exam is not public, and all members of the committee must be present for the duration of the oral exam.
+If one committee member cannot be physically present, they are allowed to remotely participate.
+A Petition for Remote Participation must be submitted in advance and approved by the Graduate Dean.
+The Chair / Co-Chairperson to of the student's committee must be physically present and cannot remotely participate.
 The structure of the oral exam will be agreed upon by the members of the committee, with the student's advisor taking the lead.
 Typically, the following components should be included:

-- a.
-An opportunity for the student to comment on her or his written exams (including corrections, explanations, and elaborations she or he feels necessary). - b.
-An opportunity for every member of the committee to ask questions and receive answers to their satisfaction. - c.
+a.
+An opportunity for the student to comment on her or his written exams (including corrections, explanations, and elaborations she or he feels necessary).

+b.
+An opportunity for every member of the committee to ask questions and receive answers to their satisfaction.

+c.
 Discussion of how the student's exams may profitably lead to a dissertation area or project, and suggestions on how this might proceed.